Technigo/project-auth/README.md

 Being frustrated with backend I started creating the frontend and for a bit my project was all over the place.
 In the end I went back to finish and test backend and then finish a frontend that could also be used for our final project.

+If I had more time, I would add a loading animation page, because it takes forever on login and registration.

 ## View it live

 Backend: https://project-auth-ziup.onrender.com